Vic Yamamoto japanese DJ and producer explains his career goals

-As an artist, I am always focused on learning and developing my producing skills, practicing mixing and scratching skills.
+As an artist, I am always focused on learning and developing my producing skills, practising mixing and scratching skills.

 6. What should we expect from Vic Yamamoto in the next months?
-Any exciting projects you can give the readers a sneak peek to?
+Any exciting projects you can give the readers a sneak peek too?

-I am happy to announce that I have already singed a few tracks with some fantastic labels, so keep your ears peeled.
+I am happy to announce that I have already sung a few tracks with some fantastic labels, so keep your ears peeled.

 7. Do you have a vision of Electronic Music and the music industry, what do you think will change in the industry in the upcoming years?

 All I want to do is to release music and play it on the dancefloor, whatever the next upcoming years will bring.